Share this blog!

 These emails are for my husband to send out (I have instructions for him) in case I am incapacitated and unable to interact with clients.

-• Sent out to current clients
+• My projects emergency: sent out to current clients

 I also have the following template email categories